khaosans/ddd-llm-claims/docs/sequence_diagram.md

 3. **Policies Retrieved**: The repository returns relevant policies, including coverage details, effective dates, and terms.

-4. **LLM Validation**: The Policy Agent sends the claim details and policy information to the LLM, asking it to determine if the claim is covered.
-The LLM acts like a policy expert, comparing claim details against policy terms.
+4. **LLM Validation**: The Policy Agent sends claim details and policy information to the LLM, requesting coverage determination.
+The LLM applies policy validation logic to compare claim details against policy terms.

 5. **Validation Result**: The LLM returns a validation result—covered, not covered, or needs review.
 This decision is based on policy terms, coverage dates, and claim details.